We can help you reach your soccer goals.

 Join those who have graduated from CFC's programs to play in college, with the Timbers, and beyond.
 We have a proven track record of success in helping players move on to bigger and better things.

 The High School Competitive Program is designed for the elite player who wishes to continue playing at a higher level.
-Our professional coaching staff are equipped to help develop individual players who can succeed in the future, whether that be in college, the Timbers Academy, or other playing opportunities.
-The program begins with tryouts in May, takes a break for the High School season, and continues through State/President’s Cup Play in April/May.
+Our US Soccer licensed professional coaching staff are equipped to help develop individual players who can succeed in the future, whether that be in college, or other playing opportunities.
+The program begins with tryouts in May, takes a break for the High School season, and continues through State/President’s/Founder’s Cup Play in April.

 - To refine technical skill as it relates to game play, with an emphasis on good decision making.